-Attorney Kavarić filed a criminal complaint on the same grounds against shift leader D.R. and Commander R.R.
-This criminal complaint was processed, the two police officers were charged and the procedure is in the trial phase.
+the procedure is in the trial phase.
 However, despite this, R.R. was not suspended, but has been promoted to Head of the Branch for Law and Order in Podgorica Police Regional Unit.

 Supreme State Prosecutor refused to provide information to Human Rights Action about whether the investigation has been extended to include any person in this case, apparently because it was not.
-On 20 March 2012 the Supreme State Prosecutor submitted a response to Human Rights Action to its request for free access to information of 12 May 2010 stating that the repeated criminal proceedings against I.P., M.K. and M.L. are "in progress".270
+On 20 March 2012 the Supreme State Prosecutor submitted a response to Human Rights Action to its request for free access to information of 12 May 2010 stating that the repeated criminal proceedings against I.P., M.K. and M.L. are "in progress".

-An important aspect of this case is the fact that the Internal Control of Police Directorate failed to establish that any officer of the Police Directorate had overstepped their authority in this case, while relying solely on the statements of fellow police officers and official documentation in the adoption of this conclusion.271
+An important aspect of this case is the fact that the Internal Control of Police Directorate failed to establish that any officer of the Police Directorate had overstepped their authority in this case, while relying solely on the statements of fellow police officers and official documentation in the adoption of this conclusion.

 Aleksandar Pejanović was murdered in late May 2011.
-He was shot from an official gun by his neighbour Zoran Bulatović, a police officer, who was allegedly quarrelling with Pejanović.272 The hearing of witnesses on the charges filed by Pejanović against R.R. and D.R. continued.273 Witness Goran Stanković said that he felt particularly vulnerable after the killing of Pejanović.274
+He was shot from an official gun by his neighbour Zoran Bulatović, a police officer, who was allegedly quarrelling with Pejanović.The hearing of witnesses on the charges filed by Pejanović against R.R. and D.R. continued.
+Witness Goran Stanković said that he felt particularly vulnerable after the killing of Pejanović.